in2code-de/luxletter/readme.md

 * Sending mails in queue via symfony command controller
 * Records for fe_groups (and there related fe_users) are used to send mails to
 * An unsubscribe plugin is already included
-* A teaser content elements helps you to create newsletters out of default content elements in TYPO3
+* A teaser content element helps you to create newsletters out of default content elements in TYPO3
 * Every website can be used as prototype for your newsletter
 * A third party mailserver can be used for newsletters

 ### The downside

 * At the moment there is no bounce-management (Do you want to sponsor it?
 Contact us!)
+* fe_users records are needed to send emails
 * There is no registration plugin for fe_users in EXT:luxletter.
 Please use a different extension (like femanager) for this task